 Help Save Children in Thailand

-- 14% of school-age children are out of school
+- 12% of children are out of school

 - 7% of people live in poverty